databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 The Databricks extension for Visual Studio Code enables you to connect to your remote Databricks workspaces from Visual Studio Code.

-> 📘 **Note**: The [User Guide](https://docs.databricks.com/dev-tools/vscode-ext.html) contains comprehesive documentation about the Databricks extension.
+> 📘 **Note**: The [User Guide](https://docs.databricks.com/dev-tools/vscode-ext.html) contains comprehensive documentation about the Databricks extension.

 # Features